- 1 About Virtopsy

 Quality management: ISO 9001:2008 certification

-- You could visit one of our Virtopsy courses where participants have the opportunity learn state of the art theory and practice from us, here, where Virtopsy started.
+- You could visit one of our Virtopsy courses (and if you are interested in extensive training, continue with the CAS course) where participants have the opportunity to learn state of the art theory and practice from us, here, where Virtopsy started.

 - You could read our publications or watch informative movies about Virtopsy.